 - Pack your sunglasses.
 The low winter sun can be just as dazzling as summer rays and can also reflect on wet surfaces.

 - Be prepared.
-In winter it’s always a good idea to have some warm layers and a hi-vis vest in the vehicle, in case you breakdown.
+In winter it’s always a good idea to have some warm layers, a hi-vis vest, snacks and drinks in the vehicle, in case you breakdown.

 - De-ice and de-steam.
 Don’t just clear a ‘port hole’ to peer through, make sure the full windscreen and back and side windows are clear.